 Blender is another very competent video editor that is also free.
 It is open source and is primarily a 3D modeling product that also works very well with video.
-Blender is apparently used a lot by NASA, The History Channel and helped create effects in Spiderman 2.
+Blender is used often by NASA, The History Channel and helped create effects in Spiderman 2.
 That’s how good it is.

 While it is a 3D program, the included video editor is very accomplished and includes lots of effects, compositing tools, transitions, corrections and editing tools and a whole lot more.
 Plus you have all that animation power to call on once you get to grips with the package.
 The community is strong too which means an answer to your problems is never far away.